 Team Pep Talk

 Thanks for hanging with me on this post.
 I know it was rather long for a blog but I felt like the Holy Spirit just kept putting so much on my heart and mind.
 I would love to hear your thoughts.
-Are you doing a good job of a spiritual cheerleader and encourager?
+Are you doing a good job of a cheerleader who seeks to encourage others spiritually?
 Who could you reach out and encourage today?
 Which scriptures spoke to you?
 Are you currently a player or in the crowd?
 Can I pray for you?
 Give me a holler.